agarioch/pharos/src/README.md

 # Setup
 - Clone the repository
-- Inside the `src` folder add a .env file with the server URL e.g.
+- Inside the root folder add a .env file with the server URL e.g.
 ```
 REACT_APP_SERVER=http://localhost:8080
 ```